U.S. Naturalization Policy

 and U.S. citizens living in the United States.
 However, only U.S. citizens may

- travel with a U.S. passport and receive diplomatic protection from the U.S.
+• travel with a U.S. passport and receive diplomatic protection by the U.S.

 government while abroad;

- meet the citizenship requirement for federal and many state and local civil
+• meet the U.S. citizenship requirement for federal and many state and local civil

 service employment and certain law enforcement jobs;